-That the Governance and Priorities Committee recommend that Council direct Staff to issue a Request for Proposal to provide combined transit stop amenities and services, which include updated contract terms that better reflect the needs of the City, with a contract term up to 25 years.
+That Council direct Staff to issue a Request for Proposal to provide transit stop amenities with a contract term up to 25 years, as outlined in Table 1, Option 1.

 BACKGROUND

 Transit service within the City of Nanaimo (the City) currently operates as a partnership between the City and the Regional District of Nanaimo (the RDN).
 Under this partnership, the RDN functions as the operator, and the City as the land use and road authority, and provider of onstreet amenities.
 With the exception of formal transit exchanges, the City is responsible for providing comfortable and inclusive bus stop amenities such as benches, shelters, and refuse/recycling receptacles.
 The City has utilized the services of a third party contractor since 1985, to supply and maintain shelters throughout the City.
 This process has resulted in the placement of 39 shelters at high visibility locations, which generates roughly \$26,000 of revenue for the City annually.